- Dress Code Guidelines for All Students:

 • Shirts do not need to be tucked in

-• Plain blue or black denim jeans purchased at a store of your choice
+• Plain blue, black, gray, or khaki denim jeans purchased at a store of your choice

 • Students may also wear uniform pants purchased from D Christian Uniforms